alexaiung/alexaiung/README.md

 Hi!
 I'm Alexa! 🥰

-I am passionate for learning, developing solutions in Data Science and Analysis.
-My goal is to keep learning from datasets, create models capable of predicting patterns, and, of course, convey this through elegant visualizations for interested clients.
-With well-informed decisions, reality becomes capable of changing in our favor {:
+I am passionate about learning and developing solutions within Data Science and Analysis.
+My goal is to continuously understand datasets, create models for identifying patterns and making predictions, and, of course, convey this through elegant visualizations for interested clients.
+Well-informed decisions empower us to shape reality in our favor {:

 Have any freelance projects in mind?
 [Contact me!](mailto:alexa.iung.dias@gmail.com)